 I am looking for a new career opportunity so that I can continue to help people who need it, and fulfill my lifelong dream of becoming an ultrasound technician.
 I expect to aheive that by first working as a medical assistant to put myself through the program for it.

 I am currently not working, hopefully you give me the opportunity to becaome a member here with florida medical clinic.

 I am ready for new challenges and long term longevity.

-23. How would you rate your listening skills?
+35. How would you rate your communication skills?

 yes, i think i have the potentiality to learn from my present job and improve myself more and can give my full effort to make it success and handle the upper position smoothly.